Websites and Facebook can work well together

 If your website is built well and optimised to be found easily in search engine results, you stand a very good chance of reaching out to a wider audience for the products or services you provide in your industry or geographic area.

-Additionally, by registering your business and website with Google My Business and Bing Places, you can provide a lot of information about your business, location, services, hours of operation, etc., with the benefit of geographic locations giving your business greater visibility in local searches.
+Additionally, by setting up a Google Business Profile for your business and also registering your business and website with Bing Places, you can provide a lot of information about your business, location, services, hours of operation, etc., with the benefit of geographic locations giving your business greater visibility in local searches.

 More professional email addresses